 About one-third of women may experience stress urinary incontinence during some point in their lives.
 If urine leaks happen with a simple cough, sneeze, or laugh, then stress urinary incontinence may be the culprit.
-At Associated Urologists of North Carolina, with locations in Apex, Cary, Clayton, Clinton, Dunn, Raleigh, and Wake Forest, North Carolina, experienced urologists use advanced treatments to relieve stress incontinence and restore your quality of life.
+At Associated Urologists of North Carolina, with locations in Apex, Cary, Clayton, Dunn, Raleigh, and Wake Forest, North Carolina, experienced urologists use advanced treatments to relieve stress incontinence and restore your quality of life.
 Schedule an appointment to learn more about your options today.

 Stress urinary incontinence is a condition in which your bladder leaks urine during inconvenient times, and you can’t control it.
 For example, you might experience urine leaks when you: